 IX.
-Resources and Equipment Required: All students will need access to computers and dictionaries (paper or online) at home while completing assignments.
-All assignments and exams are to be submitted via email, preferably in Word.
-All students are asked to provide an email address that can be shared with the instructor and classmates.
+Resources and Equipment Required: All students must have access to computers, dictionaries, and the Internet.
+Assignments and exams are to be submitted in digital form via email.
+All students are required to provide an email address that can be shared with the instructor and classmates.